Main Line Makers Guide: The Art and Craft of Handmade Gifts

 Handmade gifts always feel extra special.
 Discover these local artisans and their one-of-a-kind handcrafted wares that are ready to give—or keep!

-Did your grandmother knit you sweaters as a kid that you still treasure?
-Or maybe your mom built you a set of bookshelves that’s now brimming with your own child’s books?
 If you have an appreciation for handmade wares, you recognize the time, intention, and artistry of the maker within in each piece.
 That personal attention translates from the crafter to the creation, making handmade gifts all the more special.
-What’s more, shopping local supports our community, our neighbors, and the people around us.
+What’s more, buying from local artisans supports our community, our neighbors, and the people around us.

 Our local Makers Guide can help you find unique wares to buy or gift, from handmade jewelry and botanical art to textiles, confections, and more.
 And better yet, you can shop local from the comfort of your home, because all these makers have online shops!

-Based in Chester County, PA, lifelong maker, Sarah Bourne Rafferty creates nature-inspired pieces.
+Lifelong maker, Sarah Bourne Rafferty creates nature-inspired pieces using a cyanotype process to create her distinctive images.
 From original botanical art to prints, pillows, cards, and more, Atwater Designs make beautiful handmade gifts, and eye-catching additions to your home decor.